When you’re just starting out on the guitar, you spend most of your practicing time learning new things.

 By the time you reach an intermediate level of guitar playing, you will know quite a lot of stuff.

-A common mistake I see many students do at this stage is to keep learning new things without consolidating what they already know and playing the same things better.
+A common mistake I see many students make at this stage is to keep learning new things without consolidating what they already know and playing the same things better.

 This is completely normal at this stage!